 State Bank of India or SBI offers the SBI Savings Account for Indian citizens, which is an insta saving account.
 Along with a complementary RuPay debit card and paperless account opening, SBI offers an interest rate of over 3.5% for deposits of up to 1 crore.
 Customers can also benefit from the large number of SBI branches and ATMs all across the country.

-ICICI Bank offers a regular ICICI saving account with a daily cash withdrawal limit of 50,000/-.
-Along with features such as free Internet and mobile banking, ICICI customers are also provided with a complementary smart shopper debit card.
-The ICICI saving account interest rate ranges from 3.5% for balances (up to 50 lakhs) to 4% for balances above 50 lakhs.
+ICICI Bank offers a regular ICICI saving account with a daily cash withdrawal limit of Rs.50,00.
+Along with features such as free Internet and mobile banking, ICICI Bank customers are also provided with a complementary smart shopper debit card.
+The ICICI saving account interest rate ranges from 3.5% for balances (up to 50 lakhs) to 4% for balances above Rs.
+50 lakhs.

 Among the leading banks in India, HDFC Bank offers 19 different types of savings accounts including regular savings account, salary account, basic saving account, women’s saving account, and a senior citizen account.
-With over 4,700 branches and 12,000 ATMs all across the country, HDFC bank offers interest rate ranging from 3.5% for balance of up to 50 lakhs to 4% for balance above 50 lakhs.
+It has over 4,700 branches and 12,000 ATMs all across the country.

 Rated among the best savings account in the country, Kotak Mahindra bank offers the 811 Kotak saving account with features such as zero balance, virtual debit card facility, and availability of convenient mobile banking facility.
 The Kotak saving account interest rate ranges from:

-Previously known as UTI bank, the Axis Bank saving account facility includes bank accounts such as the ASAP Instant Savings account, Prime Savings account, and the Women’s savings account, among others.
-With over 3,700 branches and 12,800 ATMs all across the country, Axis Bank saving account interest rate ranges from:
+Axis Bank saving account facility includes bank accounts such as the ASAP Instant Savings account, Prime Savings account, and the Women’s savings account, among others.
+Axis Bank has over 3,700 branches and 12,800 ATMs all across the country.

-The IndusInd bank saving account minimum balance is 10,000/- (or more), failing to maintain which attracts a non-maintenance charge of 350/-.
+The minimum balance of IndusInd Bank saving account is Rs.
+10,000 and customers failing to maintain the minimum balance attracts a non-maintenance charge.

 DBS offers 4 types of savings accounts including Digibank by DBS (which is zero-balance account that can be opened digitally), DBS Global Indian account (for NRI bankers), and a Basic savings bank account.

-Among the popular banks in India, Dena bank offers a variety of saving bank accounts including the premium saving account, the Dena Jeevan SB account (that offers life insurance cover for its account holders), and the Dena Minors Saving account (for minors above the age of 10).
-Dena bank offers an interest rate of 3.5% on balance of up to 50 lakhs and 4% for balance above 50 lakhs
+Dena Bank offers a variety of saving bank accounts including the premium saving account, the Dena Jeevan SB account (that offers life insurance cover for its account holders), and the Dena Minors Saving account (for minors above the age of 10).

-Among the recently-established banks in India, Yes bank offers a variety of savings bank account for different customers including premium accounts and accounts for senior citizens, children, defence personnel, and women.
-Yes bank also offers the best interest rates among contemporary banks at:
+Among the recently-established banks in India, Yes Bank offers a variety of savings bank account for different customers including premium accounts and accounts for senior citizens, children, defence personnel, and women.

 IDBI Bank offers its customers a range of savings bank accounts with benefits including fast fund transfer, bill payments, attractive interest rates, international debit card, mobile banking facility, and other value-added services.

-IDFC Bank allows customers to open an online savings account with a deposit of just 25,000/-.
-With facilities such as zero-balance banking, IDFC Bank provides multiple benefits including a lifetime-free VISA debit card, unlimited and free fund transfer, and free transactions on any bank ATM across the country.
-The bank also offers 4% interest on any account balance, which is paid quarterly.
+IDFC First Bank allows customers to open an online savings account with a deposit of Rs.25,000.
+IDFC First Bank provides multiple benefits including a lifetime-free VISA debit card, unlimited and free fund transfer, and free transactions on any bank ATM across the country.

 Among the leading nationalized banks in India, Bank of Baroda (or BoB) offers a host of saving bank accounts for their customers, including premium saving accounts, salary accounts, basic saving accounts, and accounts for senior citizens and women.

 Bank of India is another established nationalized bank with a network of bank branches and ATMs all across the country.
-The savings account offered by the bank ranges from the Ordinary Savings Account (with an initial deposit of just 500/-) to the BOI Super Saving Plus account, which requires an average quarterly balance of 5 lakhs and an initial balance amount of 20 lakhs.
+The savings account offered by the bank ranges from the Ordinary Savings Account (with an initial deposit of Rs.
+500) to the BOI Super Saving Plus account, which requires an average quarterly balance of Rs.
+5 lakhs and an initial balance amount of Rs.20 lakhs.